MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **distribution_list_count** - Number of attendees that are on distribution lists.
 Helps us track if there are issues with attendees that are on distribution lists.

+- **emo_default_meeting_provider** - The type of default meeting provider used by the user while creating the meeting.
+Helps us to understand the user’s engagement with the "Every meeting online" feature.

 - **guest_count** - The number of guests on the meeting.
 Helps us make sure that the guests are being added correctly.

 - **is_all_day** - Used along with "meeting_duration" to specify if this is an all-day meeting.
 Helps us understand if there are any issues with actions performed on all-day meetings.

 - **is_every_meeting_online_on** - True if the users account is set to have online meetings on by default.
 Helps us understand if there are any issues with online meeting enabled calendars.

+- **is_external_data** - Captures if an added event is internal (i.e., added in Outlook-to-Outlook calendar) or external (i.e., added from another email app such as Gmail to Outlook calendar).

 - **is_forwarding_allowed** - True by default.
 Used to check if user is allowing event to be forwarded and determine usage of response options for events.